 Can I pick the nose I want?

 Because the nose has structures that cannot be completely changed, you will be unable to select a nose.
 For example, picking a photo from a magazine.
 Skin, cartilage and bone structures will determine how much shaping can be done to change the shape of your nose.
 Let’s say you have a large nose and want a petite nose.
-It will be impossible to achieve this, because of the extra skin left after reducing the underlying structures during the Rhinoplasty.
+It will be impossible to achieve this with a Rhinoplasty, because of the extra skin left after reducing the underlying structures during the Rhinoplasty.
 Thick, oily skin, for example on an older man will not result in great changes in the shape of the nose after Rhinoplasty.

 Age is a factor in Rhinoplasty

-If you are a young person, you have a better chance of getting the results you want from a Rhinoplasty, than a middle-aged or older individual.
+Young Thousand Oaks patients have a better chance of getting the results you want from a Rhinoplasty, than a middle-aged or older individual.

 Can you show me what my new nose looks like on a computer?